Graham Erwin, PhD

 Prior to joining Baylor College of Medicine, he was a Stanford Cancer Institute Postdoctoral Fellow with Professor Michael Snyder in the Department of Genetics at Stanford University.

-For the past two years, Graham has organized the Stanford Genetics Conference on Structural Variants and DNA Repeats (SVAR), a conference that he created.
+For the past four years, Graham has organized the Stanford Genetics Conference on Structural Variants and DNA Repeats (SVAR), a conference that he created.
 SVAR attracts more than 1,000 researchers each year to learn about the latest advances at the final frontier of the human genome.

 As a first-generation college student, Graham is an advocate for first-generation college students from underrepresented backgrounds.
 He is a guest lecturer in Wellness Education at Stanford.